annitya/flow/README.md

 TODO:

+Bind to a more sensible event.
+Design/UX.

+DONE:

-1. Convert GUI to a tool-window.
+Convert GUI to a tool-window.
-2. Design/UX.